 Regardless, Joseph was still charged with Treason in Missouri, but not because of this desire to establish the Kingdom of Daniel on earth.

-Well, after sending out a messenger, to tell the Mormons they were there to massacre them, the militia camped just outside of the city for the night.
-And, so, all night long the Mormons in the city, and a few of their non-Mormon friends, were tearing down fences and sheds and pig pens to build fortifications to protect themselves during the upcoming battle.
+Well, after sending out a messenger, to tell the members of the Church of Jesus Christ of Latter-day Saints they were there to massacre them, the militia camped just outside of the city for the night.
+And, so, all night long the Latter-day Saints in the city, and a few of their non-Latter-day Saint friends, were tearing down fences and sheds and pig pens to build fortifications to protect themselves during the upcoming battle.
 They figured if they were all going to die when the morning came, they wanted to try and give themselves as good of a chance as they could to fight back and stay alive.

 Well, because the militia was sent there to massacre the citizens under orders of the governor, the fortifications they stayed up all night building were seen as treasonous.
-The Mormons, in attempting to protect their lives, were actually disobeying executive orders that they be killed.
+The Latter-day Saints, in attempting to protect their lives, were actually disobeying executive orders that they be killed.

 And, so, the men who stayed up all night building them were committing treason.
-The Mormons, it was claimed, should have just accepted the will of the Government and allowed themselves to be massacred.
+The Latter-day Saints, it was claimed, should have just accepted the will of the Government and allowed themselves to be massacred.
 And, because Joseph Smith was helping build the fortifications, Joseph Smith was guilty of treason.

 Now, if that sounds insane, people in Missouri figured that out, and the charges didn’t stick.
 Eventually, the Government of Missouri realized that they couldn’t charge people with treason for building fortifications to protect themselves from an impending, government-sanctioned massacre.
 But, the government also realized it couldn’t let Joseph Smith, who was public enemy #1, walk out of jail to freedom – or it wouldn’t be able to control the populist outrage.